How It Ends (2021 film): Release

 The film had its world premiere at the 2021 Sundance Film Festival on January 29, 2021.
 It was also scheduled to screen at South by Southwest in March 2021, which ended up being a virtual SXSW festival as the COVID-19 pandemic in Austin remained troubling.
 In May 2021, American International Pictures acquired worldwide distribution rights to the film, and set it for a release in the United States on July 20, 2021.
 However, subsequent worldwide waves extended the COVID-19 pandemic through 2021, and the film was released through video-on-demand and streaming services.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 67% based on reviews from 73 critics, with an average rating of 6/10.
+On Rotten Tomatoes, the film has an approval rating of 69% based on reviews from 78 critics, with an average rating of 6/10.
 The critics consensus reads: "It can feel more like a collection of skits than a cohesive story, but How It Ends is a comedic vision of the apocalypse with fleeting moments of brilliance."
-On Metacritic, the film has a weighted average score of 57 out of 100, based on 17 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 57 out of 100, based on 17 critics, indicating "mixed or average" reviews.

+Writing in RogerEbert.com, critic Peter Sobczynski described the film as "a tedious exercise in half-baked whimsy," that "attitude is the only thing the film really has to offer to viewers," and that "although there are a few amusing moments here and there, the comedic situations are too droll for their own good and too often seem to waste potentially interesting ideas."
+Chris Barsanti wrote in Slant Magazine that "the film’s chill and even-tempered approach to the incredible, which allows for some quietly witty moments, is impressively sustained," but that it "is more committed to [...] individual moments than any dramatic through line."
+James Scott described the film in The Austin Chronicle as "more in twain than cohered [and that] much of the film fails to create sparks, with romantic B plots, jokes, and even the story resolution of the once-stolen car being returned all smudging off each other like damp matches," but noted that "the film succeeds most in the simplicity of Liza and her younger self as they navigate the tension of finding balance and acceptance of the entire self."